St. Laurence's Church of England

 Welcome to Little Treasures’ Nursery

-Life at Little Treasures’ Nursery is full of fun and filled with exciting, playful and enjoyable learning opportunities.
-At the heart of our Early Years curriculum offer is the vision and Christian values of St Laurence’s C of E Primary School: “We strive to reflect the love of God, the love of life and the love of learning together in all we do.”
-From the very beginning, we work closely with parents and carers to ensure every child feels happy, safe, and supported.
-Our Nursery is led by experienced teachers who immerse our children in their learning whilst providing them with the Early Reading, Phonics and Mathematics skills to prepare them for their journey into school.
+Life at Little Treasures’ Nursery is full of fun, with exciting and enjoyable learning opportunities at every turn.
+At the heart of our Early Years curriculum is the vision and Christian values of St Laurence’s C of E Primary School: “We strive to reflect the love of God, the love of life and the love of learning together in all we do.”

 Starting Little Treasures’ Nursery